The Making Of A 'Champ!'

 The Power Bingo devices were one of the first handheld electronic bingo devices to be deployed throughout North America.

-The Lil' Champ was born in 1998 and was the first color handheld bingo device to be introduced to the playing public.
+The Lil' Champ, our canine, cartoon mascot, was born in 1998 and was the first color handheld bingo device to be introduced to the playing public.
 The competitors were forced to play catch up.

-zf The rest as they say is history.
+The rest as they say is history ....

-Video King, a growing company, is now one of the world’s largest providers of the electronic gaming devices and entertainment systems.
+Video King, a growing company, is now one of the world’s largest providers of the electronic gaming devices, game designs and electronic gaming systems.

 Today, Video King engineers both its own software and its own hardware.
 Video King also partners with other manufacturers in the electronic gaming industry to develop product it feels necessary for the benefit of our customers.